fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/food-blog-analysis.md

 ## Questions to ask your blog and write about
-- What kind of assumptions does the author(s) make about cooking/cuisine/food?
+- What kind of assumptions does the author(s) make about the relationship between food, diet, health?
 - Who is the intended audience?
 What do they know?
 What do they care about? (as implied from the blog)
-- What kind of larger themes do the essays appeal to (exotic, health, comfort, regional, national, hipster, classic, etc)?
-- How are the ideas of "national" or "ethnic" or "authentic" used?
-- Do you get a sense of where the recipes came from?
-- How much does history or tradition matter to the recipes?
+- How does the author established their credibility or authority?

 ## MOST IMPORTANT QUESTION(s) TO ADDRESS
-- How does your food blog reflect contemporary American Food Culture?
-How does it NOT?
+- How does your food blog reflect contemporary attitudes toward diet and health?
+Or not?

 ## Don't forget your learning assessment (1-10 scale)